mkaz/working-with-go/readme.md

 Working with Go is a set of examples for Go (golang) to help an experienced programmer become familiar with the Go language.
 Go is often referred to as golang to help searches.

-## Contribute

-The site is generated from markdown files in the `pages` directory.
-Any additions, corrections, suggestions or any contributions are appreciated.

-To submit a pull request, make your edit to the file in `pages` directory.
-Use `hastie` to generate documentation and commit both changes files in your PR.

-Generation is done using [Hastie](https://github.com/mkaz/hastie), a site-generator I wrote in Go, of course.
-The built files are placed in the `/docs` directory that Github Pages serves from.

-Working with Go was started by Marcus Kazmierczak.
-Thanks to <a href="https://github.com/mkaz/working-with-go/graphs/contributors">all the contributors</a> who have helped make it even better.

 ## Resources

 This set of examples assumes a base level of programming experience and is intended for someone learning the Go language from another language; not necessarily someone new to programming altogether.